 Depending on the tides, you will enter some of the tunnels leading to the ‘Hongs’.
 Some are short with a high ceiling and some are few hundred meters long with a ceiling so low you will be asked to fully lie down face up in your inflatable canoe.
 Guides will point at interesting things, birds, weird rock formation, vegetation and mangrove.
 One of the tunnels is called ‘Bat cave’ and you will soon find out why… but nothing to worry about, except a strong bat smell, it’s not disturbing.
 It’s recommended to keep your mouth shut while you are passing underneath the bats… I wonder why :).

 Only soft drinks are available on board… so if you wish to have some beers (reasonably of course) you can buy them at the small restaurant where you meet the crew at the pier.
-(70 Baht for a Heineken), and oh surprise, there is a SCB ATM just across the road.
+(70 Baht for a Heineken), and oh surprise, there is even an ATM just across the road to pay for those beers.
 Staff will keep your beer in the ice … and other customers will look at you with envy!